Icinga/icinga2/doc/6-distributed-monitoring.md

-In case you cannot connect to the master node from your clients, you'll manually need to [generate the SSL certificates](6-distributed-monitoring.md#distributed-monitoring-advanced-hints-certificates) and modify the configuration.
+In case you cannot connect to the master node from your clients, you'll manually need to [generate the SSL certificates](6-distributed-monitoring.md#distributed-monitoring-advanced-hints-certificates) and modify the configuration accordingly.

-We'll discuss the required configuration in detail below.
+We'll discuss the details of the required configuration below.

 The zone hierarchy can look like this.
 We'll define only the directly connected zones here.